The-Hustler-Hattab/ReceiptManagementFlask/Readme.md

 ## Installation

-1. Clone the repository from GitHub: [GitHub Repository Link](https://github.com/The-Hustler-Hattab/ReceiptManagementFlask).
+1. Clone the repository from GitHub: [GitHub Project](https://github.com/The-Hustler-Hattab/ReceiptManagementFlask).

 2. Navigate to the project directory.